@lnp2pBot

 What exchange rate does the bot use?

-, the bot will calculate at the market rate offered by yadio.io.
+.
+In this case, you should select the "Market price" button, and then the bot will calculate at the market rate offered by yadio.io.

 In which countries and languages is it available?